 The difference in density is driven by Zip’s premium cabin forgoing a premium economy-like seat in favor of a full-flat, direct aisle access seat that would be found on a full-service airline – such as KLM, which is already flying with the Jamco Venture seat Zip will use.

 One big difference: no IFE monitor in business.
 Nor, indeed, in economy.
 On this particular front, the Zip 787 is Scoot-like.

 Zip president Shingo Nishida told local media it saved half a tonne of weight by forgoing embedded screens.
-Zip will instead charge for WiFi and streaming IFE, although specifics are not disclosed.
+Zip will instead offer Wi-Fi and streaming IFE.

 Instead of where the screen would typically be placed on the Jamco direct-aisle seat, Zip has a literature pocket.
 Width is 20” and pitch 47”.

 While Zip has not disclosed the LOPA, photos suggest this 18-seat premium cabin fills the zone between doors one and two.
 Direct comparisons are difficult considering lavatory and galley placement, but similar hard products from American Airlines and Avianca allowed them to put 20 seats in the forward section.

 Density loss is also evident in economy, where Zip has 272 Recaro seats but in the same areas Scoot fits approximately 287.
 Both have 31” pitch and a 3-3-3 configuration.
 Despite 45 fewer seats, Zip’s seven lavatories are more than Scoot (five) or Jetstar (six).